 Hawking's attempts to address this problem are not in any way new to philosophers; it is one of the oldest issues in Epicurean philosophy: “ex nihilo nihil fit” (literally, “nothing comes out of nothing”).
 Hawking’s ideas may establish that two physical situations (the universe existing versus not existing) are energetically equivalent, but it does nothing to address the issue of cause and effect.
-I don’t need an explanation as to why the soccer ball is sitting by the stove rather than by the refrigerator, but I do need an explanation if I see the ball move from the stove to the refrigerator.
+No explanation is needed as to why the soccer ball is sitting by the stove rather than by the refrigerator, but an explanation is needed if the ball moves from the stove to the refrigerator.
 In physics, a change never occurs without an explanation; in philosophical language, an effect never occurs without a cause.

 Hawking’s ideas do nothing to address this; the issue of the universe’s origin is the same as it was before.
 It is not possible to get something from nothing.
 Only the idea of a Creator can adequately explain where the universe could have come from.
 Moreover, Hawking’s statement that science will always prevail over religion “because it works” reveals a fundamental misunderstanding of the philosophy of science.
 Truth is not determined by “what works,” but by whether it conforms to the reality around us.
-When I say that a particular statement is “true,” I am saying that the content of that statement actually describes the way things are.
-This connection between a statement and the reality it describes is independent of me and my mind.
-A statement may be true or false, irrespective of whether or not it appears to me to describe the correct state of affairs.
-This is what we mean when we say that truth is objective; a statement’s “truth value” is a quality which it possesses independently of my knowledge thereof.
+When we say that a particular statement is “true,” we are saying that the content of that statement actually describes the way things are.
+This connection between a statement and the reality it describes is independent of a person and his mind.
+A statement may be true or false, irrespective of whether or not it appears to a particular person to describe the correct state of affairs.
+This is what we mean when we say that truth is objective; a statement’s “truth value” is a quality which it possesses independently of a person's knowledge thereof.

 However, once we begin to try to decide whether a particular statement is true or false (as happens in both science and religion), the only way we know how to proceed is to try to test the statement to “see if it works.”
-As an example, suppose I want to decide whether the statement “All cats are brown” is true.
-I can begin my investigation by gathering cats together and inspecting each of them to see if any do not conform to the statement in question, thereby rendering it false.
-I only need to find one gray cat to know that my original statement is false: not all cats are brown.
+As an example, suppose we want to decide whether the statement, “All cats are brown” is true.
+We can begin our investigation by gathering cats together and inspecting each of them to see if any do not conform to the statement in question, thereby rendering it false.
+We only need to find one gray cat to know that the original statement is false: not all cats are brown.

-But what if every cat I was able to find was, in fact, brown?
+But what if every cat we were able to find was, in fact, brown?
 Clearly, the world does contain felines of many other varieties and colors.
-In this case, even though my statement “works” (from my investigation, all cats do appear to be brown), it is clearly false.
+In this case, even though the statement “works” (from our investigation, all cats do appear to be brown), it is clearly false.
 Thus, the issue of whether science or religion “works” is completely irrelevant to the issue of truth in each of these disciplines.
 While truth can be discovered by noting what works, simply because a statement appears to work does not in fact imply that it is true.